ParamIntelligence/Anant-Net/README.md

-[^1]: Anant-Net: Breaking the Curse of Dimensionality with Scalable and Interpretable Neural Surrogate for High-Dimensional PDEs [supporting link](paper), 2025.
+[^1]: Anant-Net: Breaking the Curse of Dimensionality with Scalable and Interpretable Neural Surrogate for High-Dimensional PDEs [paper](https://arxiv.org/abs/2505.03595), 2025.